Doctors Note Logo

 Interpreting Labs: Should You Stop Creatine Before Blood Work?

-Creatine supplementation in healthy adults generally does not significantly affect liver enzymes such as ALT and AST, so you usually do not need to stop it before a liver-enzyme-only blood panel.
-Mild, exercise-related spikes in AST can occur, but these are due to workouts rather than creatine itself.
+Creatine supplementation in healthy adults typically does not significantly affect liver enzymes like ALT and AST, so you generally don't need to stop it before a liver-enzyme-only blood panel.
+Mild AST elevations may occur, but these usually stem from exercise rather than creatine itself.

 answer background